deftasparagusanaconda/gapprox/documentation/manual.md

 why store edges bi-directionally?
 - this is for extensibility. technically the DAG system works perfectly fine with storing just inputs in the nodes, but storing outputs allows us to do things like reverse-mode autodiff (backpropagation), dependency checks, slightly easier cyclicity checks,
+<details><summary>

+## FAQ: Expression, Dag, Node</summary>

 why are `.connect(` and `.disconnect(` static methods?
 - when we create an edge, a node should not handle that connection. that connection belongs to neither or both of the nodes. if `.connect` and `.disconnect` are instance methods, it may force the logic to belong to one node, which violates the symmetry of the edge.

+why store edges in Node? ~~why not store edges separately?~~ why store edges in Dag?
+- graph traversal may be faster when they store their own connections instead of having to do a lookup on an adjacency list or matrix everytime. i think. only storing edges separately causes the need for a lookup for every node-to-node traversal.

+~~furthermore, if the nodes already store edges in them, storing edges separately requires synchronizing it with the nodes. (the current implementation with only `.connect(` and `.disconnect(` being able to create and delete edges allows us to handle that synchronization though)~~

+technically, storing edges in just the nodes or just the Dag is sufficient, but edges are stored in both. thus edges are stored *thrice*. the

+why store edges bi-directionally?
+- this is for extensibility. technically the DAG system works perfectly fine with storing just inputs in the nodes, but storing outputs allows us to do things like reverse-mode autodiff (backpropagation), dependency checks, slightly easier cyclicity checks,

 why is there no separate NodeRoot?